dhellmann/pymotw-3/source/re/index.rst

-The module-level functions maintain a cache of compiled expressions, but the size of the cache is limited and using compiled expressions directly avoids the cache lookup overhead.
-Another advantage of using compiled expressions is that by pre-compiling all of the expressions when the module is loaded, the compilation work is shifted to application start time, instead of a point where the program may be responding to a user action.
+The module-level functions maintain a cache of compiled expressions, but the size of the cache is limited and using compiled expressions directly avoids the overhead associated with cache lookup.
+Another advantage of using compiled expressions is that by precompiling all of the expressions when the module is loaded, the compilation work is shifted to application start time, instead of occurring at a point where the program may be responding to a user action.

 .. {{{cog